LittleBigPlanet 2

 LittleBigPlanet 2 is a 2011 puzzle-platform video game developed by Media Molecule and published by Sony Computer Entertainment for the PlayStation 3.
-The second main instalment in the LittleBigPlanet series and the third overall, it is a direct sequel to LittleBigPlanet.
+It is the second main instalment in the LittleBigPlanet series and the third overall, it is a direct sequel to LittleBigPlanet.
 Most of the more than 3 million levels created by users in the first game are playable and editable in LittleBigPlanet 2.
 Unlike its predecessor, which was marketed as a platform game, LittleBigPlanet 2 was marketed as a "platform for games", with more focus on its user-generated content.
 Support for PlayStation Move was added to the game through a software update in September 2011, allowing users to play the game using the PlayStation Move motion controller in conjunction with a Navigation Controller or gamepad.
+The story mode consists of six themed worlds, in which Sackboy helps out various Creator Curators across LittleBigPlanet before fighting the Negativitron, who has been destroying the worlds in Craftworld.

+Similar to its predecessor, LittleBigPlanet 2 was met with critical acclaim, particularly for its refined content-creation features and artistic direction.
 The game's online functionality was officially discontinued after a lengthy period of outage on 13 September 2021, alongside services for LittleBigPlanet (2008), LittleBigPlanet PS Vita, and the PlayStation 3 version of LittleBigPlanet 3.